-- 1. Written consent of both the instructor and the program director before enrollment. - 2.
-Content of the course cannot be the same as a course offered at a regularly scheduled time (exceptions must have the written approval of an academic administrator before enrollment). - 3.
+- 1. Written consent of both the instructor and the program director before enrollment. - Content of the course cannot be the same as a course offered at a regularly scheduled time (exceptions must have the written approval of an academic administrator before enrollment). - 3.
 Contact hours between student and instructor must be sufficient over the duration of the independent study to ensure appropriate content commensurate with the amount of graduate credit earned in a regular course offering. - 4.
 A maximum of six hours graduate credit may be taken by independent study.

-Registration Change (Add/Drop) Students may enroll online or in person at the college services counter.
-Students wishing to drop a class at any time during the registration period must give written notice to college services or the appropriate graduate program office.
-After the last day of the add/drop period, students wishing to drop a class must give written notice to college services to go through the official withdrawal process (see Withdrawal from Courses).
+Registration Change (Add/Drop) Students may enroll online or in person at the registrar's office.
+Students wishing to drop a class at any time during the registration period must give written notice to the registrar's office or the appropriate graduate program office.
+After the last day of the add/drop period, students wishing to drop a class must give written notice to the registrar's office to go through the official withdrawal process (see Withdrawal from Courses).